 After the administrative work is complete, it’s time for the fun part – Lesson Planning!
 Whether you plan to teach the workshop yourself, have a faculty member teach or co-teach, or bring in a guest teacher, you will need a good lesson plan to help the dance portion of the event go smoothly and meet the needs of your students.
 I recommend an hour long dance session for students 3-6, 90 minutes for students 7-11, and 2 hours or more for older students, depending on their level of experience and interest.
 For all students, I recommend the following:

 1.)
 A fun, dynamic warm-up that fits the theme.
 In most cases, a full barre wouldn’t be necessary or appropriate.
-Consider using an upbeat version of the music and working in some cardio, asking students to improvise along with the feeling of the music or a particular character, or playing dance games incorporating full-bodied warm-up movement such as “Sugar Plum Says…”
+Consider using an upbeat version of the music and working in some cardio, asking students to improvise in the style of different characters, or playing dance games incorporating full-bodied warm-up movement such as “Sugar Plum Says…”

 2.)
 Progressions or center work that introduce movement from the choreography in a lower-stakes way.
 Simple progressions or combinations that include elements of the choreography can help students master the movement without the pressure of memorizing the full choreography and timing.